talkkonnect/talkkonnect/README.md

 * When another party using talkkonenct presses F10 they can see the username along with the defined message (depending on the position of the switch on/off) in square brackets
 * The commentbuttonpin tag defines the GPIO pin that the toggle switch is connected to

-##### The Screen Section (LCD SCREEN)
+##### The LCD Section (For HD44780 20x4 LCD SCREEN)
-* At this moment talkkonnect only supports the easily available 4 lines 20 characters HD44780 LCD Module.
+* At this moment talkkonnect supports the easily available 4 lines 20 characters HD44780 LCD Module.
+* To disable this screen option you can set enabled = "false"
 * Parallel and i2c interfacing to the HD44780 LCD Module are both supported and can be configured in this section
 * Valid interfacetype tag are either parallel or i2c
 * The i2c address can be optained from running the i2cdetect -y 1 command.
 Convert the address displayed in HEX to Decimal and fill into the lcdi2caddress tag
 * The backlight function and time is also available to turn off the LCD's backlight in case of inactivity on the channel for the defined timeout period in seconds
 * The rs, e, d4, d5, d6, d7 pins are the GPIO pins that connect to the HD44780 display in parallel mode
+* NOTE!
+You cannot use the pins 2,3 on raspberry pi for anything else other than I2C mode if you want to connect an I2C display

+##### The OLED Section (For 0.96 and 1.3 Inch I2C Interface OLED SCREEN)
+* At this moment talkkonnect also supports the easily available 0.96 and 1.3 Inch I2C OLED Screen.
+* To disable this screen option you can set enabled = "false"
+* i2c interfacing is the only option that should be specified now spi has not been developed
+* The i2c address can be optained from running the i2cdetect -y 1 command.
+Convert the address displayed in HEX to Decimal and fill into the lcdi2caddress tag and mostly the i2c bus is 1.
+* There is no backlight function for oled screens yet
+* Your will have to specify the rows and columns your screen supports (for my screen i used 8 rows and 21 columns)
+* The OLED display is display width and height for my screen was 130 by 64
+* Another important settings is the oledstartcolumn setting for 0.96 screens set to 0 and for 1.3 inch screens set to 1.
+This will clear any garbage you see on the edge of the screen.
 * NOTE!
 You cannot use the pins 2,3 on raspberry pi for anything else other than I2C mode if you want to connect an I2C display

 ##### The GPS Section